-- 2.1.8 The Contractor shall contact the Sample Management Office (SMO) to resolve problems and discrepancies including, but not limited to: absent documents; conflicting information; absent or broken custody seals; and unsatisfactory sample condition (e.g., leaking sample container). - 2.1.9 The Contractor shall record resolution of problems and discrepancies by Sample Management Office (SMO). - 2.2 Sample Identification - 2.2.1 The Contractor shall maintain the identity of USEPA samples and prepared samples (including extracted samples, digested samples, and distilled samples) throughout the laboratory. - 2.2.2 Each sample and sample preparation container shall be labeled with the USEPA number or a unique laboratory sample identification number. - 2.3 Sample Security - 2.3.1 The Contractor shall demonstrate that USEPA sample custody is maintained from receiving through retention or disposal.
-A sample is in custody if: - C It is in your possession; or - ${f C}$ It is in your view after being in your possession; or - ${\mathfrak l}$.
-It is locked in a secure area after being in your possession, or - C It is in a designated secure area, accessible only to authorized personnel. - 2.3.2 The Contractor shall demonstrate security of designated secure areas.
+- 2.1.8 The Contractor shall contact the Task Order Project Officer (TOPO) to resolve problems and discrepancies including, but not limited to: absent documents; conflicting information; absent or broken custody seals; and unsatisfactory sample condition (e.g., leaking sample container). - 2.1.9 The Contractor shall record resolution of problems and discrepancies by the TOPO. - 2.2 Sample Identification - 2.2.1 The Contractor shall maintain the identity of Government furnished samples and prepared samples (including extracted samples, digested samples, and distilled samples) throughout the laboratory. - 2.2.2 Each sample and sample preparation container shall be labeled with the designated Sample Number or a unique laboratory sample identification number. - 2.3 Sample Security - 2.3.1 The Contractor shall demonstrate that sample custody is maintained from receiving through retention or disposal.
+A sample is in custody if: - C It is in your possession; or - $\ensuremath{\mathsf{C}}$.
+It is in your view after being in your possession; or - \mathfrak{c} It is locked in a secure area after being in your possession; or - C It is in a designated secure area, accessible only to authorized personnel. - 2.3.2 The Contractor shall demonstrate security of designated secure areas. - 2.4 Sample Storage